raydenlim/tp/docs/UserGuide.md

 > * You can remove all the person’s tags by typing `t/` without
       specifying any tags after it.

-### Locating Persons by Name: `find`
+### Locating Student by Name: `find`

-You can find a person whose name contain any of the given keywords.
+You can find a student whose name contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`